Clupai8o0/nmmun/README.md

 Forked from https://github.com/clupai8o0/nmmun.
 This repo is for 2024-2025 NMMUN.
 So much work was put into this website by @cupai8o0 and team.
-Its obvious to carry it forward to the next batch.❤️💯
+It was obvious to carry it forward to the next batch.❤️💯

 # NMMUN